 Massage for the Immune System, Organs and the Mind

-Tui Na Massage is also commonly used for the treatment of the internal organs.
+Tui Na Massage is commonly used for the treatment of the internal organs.
 Organs can often become pressured or constricted by muscular tension or misalignments in the spine.
-By releasing this tension and re-aligning the spine, any excess pressure is removed the organ can function more efficiently.
+By releasing this tension and re-aligning the spine, any excess pressure is removed and the organ can function more efficiently.
 In some cases, such as the intestines, we massage the organs directly which is especially useful in cases of IBS and constipation.

 The effects of massage in increasing the circulation of blood and lymph fluid in the body is well documented.
 This is essential for maintaining a healthy body and a strong immune system by ensuring a good supply of oxygenated blood and nutrients to the tissues and organs.

 Chinese Massage also has a very calming effect on the nervous system and directly increases ‘parasympathetic’ action.
 This is the restful state of our nervous system, the opposite of the ‘fight or flight’ or ‘sympathetic’ state which most of us find ourselves stuck in all too often.
-By balancing the the nervous system massage can have a very positive effect on psycho-emotional issues such as stress, anxiety and depression.
+By balancing the the nervous system, massage can have a very positive effect on psycho-emotional issues such as stress, anxiety and depression.

 Get in touch, and find out if we can help you.